jackyzha0/jackyzha0.github.io/content/thoughts/machine learning.md

 We produce a lot of data (see: [[thoughts/Data Capitalism|data capitalism]])

-- Data mining: automatically extract useful knowledge from large datasets
+- [[thoughts/data mining|Data mining]]: automatically extract useful knowledge from large datasets
 - Machine learning: automatically detect patterns in data and use these to make predictions or decisions
 	- Typically, AI $\subset$ ML $\subset$ Deep Learning
 - Typically, data mining is more human-in-the-loop and more application specific whereas machine learning is more hands-off and general